saeedmaldosary/-intermediate-JavaScript-Nanodegree-udaciRacer-simulator/README.md

 2. Run the following command to add the environment variable:
    `set DATA_FILE=./data.json`

-If you still run into issues running the API server on your machine, you can run this project in the Udacity classroom.

 ### Start the Frontend

 First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.